anthonywu2000/CPSC-210-2019S2-Final-Project/README.md

-(This project was made in part of a Software Construction course CPSC 210 during 2019S2 term)
+(This project was build in part of a Software Construction course CPSC 210 during 2019S2 term)